5 Signs Your Loved One Is Drinking Too Much

-If you are feeling that your loved one is drinking too much, there is a good possibility that they have some form of alcohol use disorder (AUD).
+If you feel that your loved one is drinking too much, there is a good possibility that they have some level of alcohol use disorder (AUD).

-While there are many signs associated with alcohol abuse, the following list contains five of the most recognizable symptoms.
+While there are many signs associated with alcohol abuse, the following are some of the most recognizable symptoms.

 1. Getting Sick From Drinking Too Much

 Once in a while, a person might get sick because they overindulged in drinking one night.
-However, one of the signs your loved one is drinking too much is if they become sick regularly.
+However, one of the signs your loved one is drinking too much is if they become sick multiple times a week.

-It happens because so much alcohol is consumed in so little time that the alcohol starts to adversely affect the person’s metabolism.
+Alcohol poisoning happens because so much alcohol is consumed in so little time that it affects the person’s metabolism adversely.

 - diminished gag reflex